WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 # Periods

-End all independent sentences with a period, and insert a space after the period.
+End all independent sentences with a period, and insert one space after the period.

+## Periods with parentheses

+## Periods with abbreviations

+## Periods with numbers

+Use a period to represent a decimal point.

+For more information about numbers, see "Numbers".

 ## Periods with headings